Factor Network Autoregressions: Introduction

 \section{Introduction}

-Network models are key tools for analyzing interconnected systems and are increasingly used in economics to evaluate spillover effects between agents, geographical regions and economic sectors (e.g., \citealt{acemogluetal15}; \citealt{dieboldyilmaz14}; \citealt{billioetal12}).
-From an empirical perspective, the analysis of economic networks calls for the development of novel econometric techniques that are able to account for complex interactions and handle large datasets.
-Several approaches have been proposed to integrate network structures into well-established time series models, e.g., the network autoregression (NAR) by \citet{zhuetal17} or the global vector autoregressive (GVAR) model by \citet{pesaranetal04}.
-These models are generally designed to deal with one type of connection at a time between the agents or ``nodes" of a network.
-For example, in GVAR models countries are typically assumed to be linked by aggregate import/export flows.
-In the words of network theory, these models characterize networks in the form of a single \textit{adjacency matrix}, i.e., a matrix whose element $ij$ represents a link between node $i$ and node $j$.
-However, modern economies are complex systems, in which agents interact through many different channels, so that the assumption of a single adjacency matrix appears in general restrictive.
-For instance, countries are simultaneously linked by international trade flows, financial linkages, multinational firms' activities, etc. Accordingly, models of \textit{multilayer networks}, i.e., networks where nodes are linked through multiple types of connections (\citealt{kivelaet14}), can find important applications in many areas of economics, such as international economics and systemic risk assessment.
-Econometric research on these networks is still limited and faces substantial methodological challenges.
-In particular, problems of overparametrization, which are widespread in empirical economics, can become even more serious when dealing with large networks with many nodes and many layers at the same time.
+Network models are key tools for analyzing interconnected systems and are increasingly used in many areas of research.
+Typical applications involve social networks, where a high number of agents are connected along several dimensions (e.g., \citealp{zhuetal17}), or economic networks, which are usually applied to evaluate spillover effects between agents, geographical regions and economic sectors (e.g., \citealp{acemogluetal15}; \citealp{dieboldyilmaz14}; \citealp{billioetal12}).
+From an empirical perspective, the analysis of networks calls for the development of novel statistical techniques that are able to account for complex interactions and handle large datasets, possibly recorded over time.

+Several approaches have been proposed to integrate network structures into well-established time series models; the network autoregression (NAR) by \citet{zhuetal17} or the global vector autoregressive (GVAR) model by \citet{pesaranetal04} are two leading examples.
+These models are generally designed to deal with one type of connection at a time between the agents or ``nodes" of a network, e.g., import/export flows.
+They characterize networks in the form of a single \textit{adjacency matrix}; i.e., a matrix whose $ij$-th element represents a link between node $i$ and node $j$.